 The colour of your vehicle has no impact on how much your auto insurance policy will cost.
 Your premium is determined based on a number of factors including the make, model, and age of your car, but the colour is not part of the calculation.

-If you are ready to shop for car insurance, contact one of our knowledgeable professionals at Bow Valley Insurance for a quote.
+If you are ready to shop for car insurance, contact one of our knowledgeable professionals at Bow Valley Insurance for a vehicle insurance quote.
 We will compare rates for you and find the best price for the coverage you need.